 One organization that does track recoveries is the Johns Hopkins Center for Systems Science and Engineering, although the numbers from Florida are missing from its figures.

-According to the organization’s global coronavirus tracker, embedded below, as of early June 1, more than 2,640,000 people have recovered worldwide after testing positive for coronavirus.
+According to the organization’s global coronavirus tracker, embedded below, millions of people have recovered worldwide after testing positive for coronavirus.

 To see the recovery column on the right, you’ll need to view the map on a desktop computer as it is not visible from the mobile browser view.

-Then, you can scroll through the first list highlighted in green to see the recovery figures by country.
-Based on that data, more than 356,000 people have recovered in the United States.
-In the next column, a state-by-state breakdown can be found, though not all states are reporting recovery numbers.
+Then, you can scroll through the first list highlighted in green to see the recovery figures by country, including the U.S. In the next column, a state-by-state breakdown can be found, though not all states are reporting recovery numbers.

 Although the FDOH doesn’t have a concrete definition of recovery, Orange County Florida Department of Health Dr. Raul Pino said there are some things doctors look for that are indicative of a patient being well again: